 The externship provides students with field experience in a professional setting.
 Students practice acquired skills under direct supervision.
 This is a credit/no credit course.
-Prerequisite: Successful completion of all technical coursework.
+Prerequisite: Successful completion of all technical coursework and a 2.0 CGPA.
 4 Credit Hours